nirelbaz/meniai/README.md

 ## Command Options Documentation

-MeniAI provides a variety of command-line options to control bot behavior, file processing, interaction, and feedback.
-These options can also be set in the **main configuration file** (`meniai.config.js`) or a **bot-specific configuration file** using camelCase.
+MeniAI provides a variety of command-line options to control agent behavior, file processing, interaction, and feedback.
+These options can also be set in the **main configuration file** (`meniai.config.js`) or an **agent-specific configuration file** using camelCase.

 The configuration settings are applied in the following order, with each layer overriding the previous one:

 1. **MeniAI default settings**
 2. **Main config file** (`meniai.config.js`)
-3. **Bot-specific config file** (`.meniai/bot-name/config.json`)
+3. **Agent-specific config file** (`.meniai/agent-name/config.json`)
 4. **Command-line options**

-This allows for flexible, layered configurations, ensuring that you can define global settings, bot-specific overrides, and one-off command-line adjustments.
+This allows for flexible, layered configurations, ensuring that you can define global settings, agent-specific overrides, and one-off command-line adjustments.

 ### General Settings

-- `-n, --name <name>`: Name of the bot.
+- `-n, --name <name>`: Name of the agent.
-- `--llm <name>`: Specify the LLM (Large Language Model) to use for bot operations.
+- `--llm <name>`: Specify the LLM (Large Language Model) to use for agent operations.
-- `--model <model>`: Specify the LLM model to use for bot operations.
+- `--model <model>`: Specify the LLM model to use for agent operations.
 - `--meniai-directory <path>`: Path to the MeniAI configuration directory.
 - `-s, --save-config`: Save the current configuration for future use.
 - `--config-path <path>`: Path to the custom configuration file.